Centre for Innovative Manufacturing in Advanced Metrology

 Our aim is to develop the UK’s manufacturing metrology capabilities and support economic growth in precision engineering.

 We are working closely with industrial and academic partners to ensure that our research and projects will benefit the sector and ultimately lead to more efficient and accurate manufacturing processes.

 EPSRC Centres are a new approach by Government and UK Research Councils to maximise the impact of innovative research for the UK, to support existing industries, and to open up new industries and markets in growth areas.
-Each EPSRC Centre will act as a national centre for research in its specific area and will work closely with industry partners to find solutions for their long-term manufacturing challenges.
+There are 16 EPSRC Centres in Innovative Manufacturing and each Centre acts as a national centre for research in its specific area and works closely with industry partners to find solutions for their long-term manufacturing challenges.

 EPSRC (Engineering and Physical Sciences Research Council) is the main UK government agency for funding research and training in engineering and the physical sciences.

 This story published on Tuesday 11 August 2015

 In just nine hours, Christian Young’s team designed and built a fully-functioning device capable of carrying out a precision 2D measurement, accurate to within 13 microns

 This story published on Friday 7 August 2015

 Machine Tool Technologies Ltd has undertaken three Knowledge Transfer Partnerships with the Centre for Precision Technologies and now look to cement relations into the future